App Store Rejections: The 9 Reasons You Can Kill Before You Submit

 Auto-reject patterns:

 Legitimate “Reader” exceptions (rule 3.1.3): physical e-commerce, ride-hailing, food delivery, medical appointments, qualifying online learning.
-If you fall into an exception, state the category explicitly in the App Store Connect review notes.
+If you fall into an exception, state the category explicitly in the App Store Connect review notes — a generic note will be rejected.

 Pre-submit check: